Lecturer in Law

 Mr. Makhija has served as an aide to Senator Kirsten Gillibrand in the U.S. Senate, the Office of Vice President Joe Biden in The White House, and the Counsel to the Mayor in New York City Hall.
-He has also co-founded, managed, or advised a number of advocacy groups, campaigns, and community organizations over the past ten years in Pennsylvania as well as nationally at the state, local, and federal level.
+Over the past ten years, he has also co-founded, managed, or advised advocacy groups, campaigns, and community organizations at the state, local, and national level.

 Mr. Makhija earned his J.D. at Harvard Law School on the Horace DeYoung Lentz Scholarship, which was endowed by a 19th century Pennsylvania coal magnate.
 While at Harvard, he founded the HLS Homelessness Coalition and was a Senior Policy Editor on the Harvard Law & Policy Review.
 He received his B.A. from Sarah Lawrence College, where he studied neuroscience and served as co-president of his class and commencement speaker.

-As the son of immigrants and a proud native of Pennsylvania, Mr. Makhija is passionate about enfranchising underrepresented communities and engaging young people in state and local politics.
-He currently practices law at Berger & Montague, P.C., a nationally recognized class action, consumer protection, antitrust, employment, and Qui Tam law firm based in Philadelphia.
+A s the son of immigrants and a proud native of Pennsylvania, Mr. Makhija is passionate about enfranchising underrepresented communities and engaging young people in state and local politics.
+He currently practices law at Berger & Montague, P.C., a nationally recognized class action, antitrust, consumer protection, employment law firm based in Philadelphia, Pennsylvania.

 - Public Interest